David Casa: Moviment Iva

-David Casa was the one of the founding members and subsequently Secretary General of the Moviment Iva ("Yes to Europe Movement"), an organisation which played a fundamental role in the campaign in favour of Malta's accession to the European Union in the run-up to the referendum on the subject.
+David Casa was one of the founding members and subsequently Secretary General of the Moviment Iva ("Yes to Europe Movement"), an organisation which played a fundamental role in the campaign in favour of Malta's accession to the European Union in the run-up to the referendum on the subject.

 Mr. Casa was Secretary of the Malta-EU Steering and Action Committee (MEUSAC) and subsequently served as advisor and Personal Assistant to Prof Guido de Marco during his tenure as Minister of Foreign Affairs and Deputy Prime Minister.
 This role also ensured that David followed the process of membership closely since its inception.
 In 1999, when Professor Guido de Marco became President, David Casa was the Inter-Ministerial Coordinator for E .U.
 Matters in the Ministry of Foreign Affairs.

 David was active in the Council of the Confederation of Malta Trade Unions and later he formed part of the Executive Committee of the Union of Bankers.

 In the field of broadcasting, he led political programmes on Radio 101.
 Such programmes were aimed at providing information in relation to Malta and the European Union.